CAS Connection - April 2026 Issue

 Telling tales is as old as time

-With the advent of AI and constant technological innovation, we should remember that storytelling is one skill we cannot outsource.
+With the advent of AI and constant technological innovation, storytelling is more important than ever.

 By Gretchen Scheck